 The rising popularity of coworking space in Seattle is a testament to something else about this city’s unique character.
 A burgeoning foodie scene, a vibrant coffee culture, and a deep connection with music history makes Seattle an ideal destination for startups, digital nomads, and freelancers looking for an inspiring place to work and call home.

-Finding the best coworking space for your startup can be a challenge, so let’s take a look at 14 of our favorite shared workspaces in Seattle’s most sought-after neighborhoods.
+Finding the best coworking space for your startup can be a challenge.
+Click here for the full Seattle city guide.
+And check out 14 of our favorite shared workspaces in Seattle’s most sought-after neighborhoods.

 Hot desks starting at: $380/mo